sebin0817/tp/docs/UserGuide.md

 Adds an appointment note to a patient.
 Please note that the time parameter is in 24-hour format.

+- Appointment notes with duplicate timings are allowed to allow doctors to record multiple diagnoses.
+- Appointment notes date can be before the date of birth of the patient in the event of a maternal checkup.

 Format: `add-an PATIENT_INDEX d/DD-MM-YYYY t/HHMM n/NOTE`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**